tbouteiller/tbouteiller/README.md

 ### Hi there, my name is Tanner! 👋
 [![GitHub followers](https://img.shields.io/github/followers/tbouteiller.svg?style=social&label=Follow&maxAge=2592000)](https://github.com/tbouteiller?tab=followers)

 Welcome to my GitHub!
-I am a current student at Red River College Polytechnic with my main interests being Software and Web Development.
-I enjoy using Java, C#, JavaScript, and PHP for developing applications and websites.
+I am a currently working for Employment and Social Development Canada as an IT Technician.
+I am passionate about web development and have full-stack experience with many technologies and languages such as React, JavaScript, Node, MongoDB, Express, and more!

 ***
 ##### Languages